open-telemetry/opentelemetry-specification/specification/logs/logging-library-sdk.md

 Accepts the following parameters: instrumentation scope name, optional version and attributes.
 Returns a LogEmitter associated with the parameters.

-The implementation MUST NOT return the same `LogEmitter` when called repeatedly with different values of parameters.
-The only exception to this rule is no-op `LogEmitter`, the implementation MAY return the same instance regardless of parameter values.
+The implementation MUST return different `LogEmitter` instances when called repeatedly with different values of parameters.
+Note that always returning a new tracer instance is a valid implementation.
+The only exception to this rule is no-op `LogEmitter`: the implementation MAY return the same instance regardless of parameter values.

 It is unspecified whether or under which conditions the same or different `LogEmitter` instances are returned from this functions when the same